devlorz/100-days-of-code/log.md

 **Today's Progress**:
 1. App is published!
 Enjoy the app! -> https://play.google.com/store/apps/details?id=com.leeway.moneysimple

 **Thoughts** Finally release the app!
 Feel very excited and happy!
-This is not finish yet but there is a lot of works to do from now on!
+This is not the end but there is a lot of works to do from now on!

 **Link(s) to work**
 1. [Android - Money Simple](https://play.google.com/store/apps/details?id=com.leeway.moneysimple)